 All fields are required

 Eggs can be found in practically every kitchen.
 While this simply means that Americans seem to like eggs, it also means that the possibility of eggs being contaminated is an incredibly serious issue that should never be trifled with.
 We’re certainly used to hearing about recalls these days due to food poisoning threats and outbreaks, especially in food items that are commonly found to be contaminated with certain bacteria, but that doesn’t make a recall any less serious.
 Currently, Gravel Ridge Farms is recalling their Cage Free Large Eggs because of a potential threat of salmonella contamination.
-Here is what you should know!
+Here is what you should know while you Check Those Eggs!

 What Exactly is a Recall?